2015 PHOENIX INSTITUTE NOTRE DAME

 SUMMER SEMINAR FOR THE STUDY OF WESTERN INSTITUTIONS

 The Opening Seminar is designed to provide a proper introduction to the summer course as a whole.
-Students will meet their professors, classmates and coordinators; review the calendar of curricular and extra-curricular activities; and learn all they need to know about life at Notre Dame.
-The Seminar will take place in the morning of Sunday, June 30th.
-Participation is compulsory for all students.
+Students will meet their professors, classmates and coordinators; review the calendar of curricular and extra-curricular activities; learn all they need to know about life at Notre Dame; etc. The Seminar will take place in the morning of Sunday, June 28.
+Participation in the Opening Seminar is compulsory for all students.

 Associate Professor, School of Philosophy

 Catholic University of America, USA

 The political writings of St. Thomas Aquinas (1225-1274) are a great font of Christian political thought in the West.
 His notions about legitimate political authority, the natural law, just war and other topics remain very influential.
 We shall first examine Aquinas's views by studying his own work.
 Then we will examine Yves Simon's accounts of political legitimacy, the common good,democratic representation, and questions about work and culture.
 Simon's 1951 book, Philosophy ofDemocratic Government, is one of the most important theories (both critical and constructive) of liberal democracy inspired by Aquinas's ideas.
 By looking both at Aquinas's own thought and its application to some important modern questions, we can hope to attain a better perspective on some central questions of political philosophy as well as contemporary affairs.

 Dr. Bradley Lewis.
 Ph.D., Government and International Studies, University of Notre Dame.
 M.A., Government and International Studies, University of Notre Dame.
 B.A., Government and Politics, University of Maryland.
 Associate Professor at the School of Philosophy of The Catholic University of America.
 Associate Editor of The American Journal of Jurisprudence.